 Peoh Point Pale Ale

 Sitting at 5.2% ABV, it’s a NW Pale Ale with a twist.
 Classic hops such as CTZ, Chinook, Cascade, Mt.
-Hood and Citra bring out a subtle bitterness while additions of English style malts give this Pale Ale a hint is roasted caramel and biscuits.
+Hood and Citra bring out a subtle bitterness while additions of English style malts give this Pale Ale a hint of roasted caramel and biscuits.